Are you expecting twins? This is everything you need to know about your pregnancy, and after your twins are born.

 Putting an extra pillow between your legs while you sleep will help ease hip and back pain.
 Also, having an extra pillow for your head so your a little elevated will make sleeping a little better.
 Some women get congested in their nose during pregnancy and sleeping elevated will decrease your nasal congestion.

-Around the 20 week mark in your pregnancy, in some ways, it gets easier and in most ways, it gets harder and uncomfortable.
+Around the 20 week mark in your twin pregnancy, in some ways, it gets easier and in most ways, it gets harder and uncomfortable.
 Your morning sickness may be gone by now, but now you might start to feel a little more uncomfortable.

-Some women experience something called pregnancy carpal tunnel.
+Some expecting women experience something called pregnancy carpal tunnel.
 When I had my first two boys I never experienced this.
 Then with my twins both hands would hurt, I could barely write, hold a pen, open a jar anything, the pain was too much.
 When I would sleep my hands would go numb and hurt.

 This happens because of the retention of water putting pressure on the carpal tunnel.
 There are some home remedies you can do that will help make it more tolerable.
 Doing daily wrist stretches, applying ice packs to your wrist, and wearing a wrist splint during work if you use your hands a lot, and also at night.

-Swollen Feet and Legs
+Expect Swollen Feet and Legs When You’re Pregnant With Twins

 The extra fluid in your body and pressure from the baby can cause edema in your legs and feet which can be uncomfortable at times.
 You can put your legs up as often as possible to get the swelling down, you can also get compression socks to reduce the swelling.
 With my twins, my legs literally doubled in size and my feet looked like a blown-up glove, and I didn’t even have ankles.
 You may need to get some comfy shoes for the rest of your pregnancy because your shoes may not fit, it was hard to find shoes that fit, but flats were my go-to.

-FIY: after your pregnancy, your skin and feet will hurt and itch when they are going back down to their normal size.
+FIY: after your twin pregnancy, your skin and feet will hurt and itch when they are going back down to their normal size.
 I recommend applying lotion and massaging them every day until they are back to normal.

 How to make twin pregnancy more comfortable